 But what happens when your 0 percent intro APR ends?
-With a credit card promotional rate ending, you could find yourself stuck with higher interest rates than you realized—and a balance that you aren’t prepared to pay off.
+With a credit card promotional rate ending, you could find yourself stuck with higher interest rates and a balance that you aren’t prepared to pay off.

 Here’s what you need to know about 0 percent interest credit cards, including how to find out when your 0 percent APR ends and how you can avoid paying interest after your intro APR period is over.